janestreet/magic-trace/README.md

 # Acknowledgements

 [Tristan Hume](https://thume.ca/) is the original author of magic-trace.
 He wrote it while working at [Jane Street](https://www.janestreet.com/join-jane-street/), who currently maintains it.

+Intel PT is the foundational technology upon which magic-trace rests.
+We'd like to thank the people at Intel for their years-long efforts to make it available, despite its slow uptake in the greater software community.

+magic-trace would not be possible without `perf`s extensive support for Intel PT. `perf` does most of the work in interpreting Intel PT's output, and magic-trace likely wouldn't exist were it not for their efforts.
+Thank you, everyone who contributed.

+magic-trace doesn't do any visualization itself, it relies entirely on Perfetto.
+We'd like to thank the people at Google who worked on it, it solves a hard problem well so we don't have to.